h-okahara/BIBT/README.md

 1. Ensure you have a C++ compiler installed for `Rcpp` compatibility.
 2. Run `libraries.R` to set up the environment.
 3. Execute `main.R` to run a demonstration using the provided MLB or synthetic datasets.

-## Citation
-If you use this code or the BIBT model in your research, please cite our paper.